 - What this means is ensuring any skills the job description requires is reflected on your resume.
 For example, if they’re looking for a mixologist to make modern cocktails, you’ll want to reference any relevant experience you’ve had in modern mixology on your resume.

 - Use active language

-Only if it’s 100% customized to the job.
+Only if it’s 100 percent customized to the job.
 If you’ve been a mixologist for several years, a career summary can showcase your achievements.
-If you’re earlier on in your career, it’s less needed to include an objective, so we generally recommend skipping it.
+If you’re earlier on in your career, it’s less necessary to include an objective, so we generally recommend skipping it.